robrousejr/LibraryMS/README.md

 - Authenticate users with username and password
 - Authorize endpoints based on user roles (e.g., only admin can delete a user)

-## Error Handling
-Add global error handling to manage exceptions and provide meaningful error messages to the clients.

 ## Documentation
 Include API documentation using tools like Swagger.

 ## Testing
 Write unit and integration tests for the controllers, services, and repositories to ensure everything is working as expected.

-## Conclusion
-This project encompasses various aspects of modern web application development, such as CRUD operations, relationship management in databases, security, and testing.
-Carefully designing the architecture and following best practices can make this project an excellent learning experience for working with Spring Boot and RESTful services.